smruthig/Airport-simulator/README.txt

 ...and so on

 End statistics:
-Total number of planes: s
+Total number of planes:
-Number of planes arrived: m
+Number of planes arrived:
-Number of planes ready to depart: r
+Number of planes ready to depart:
-Number of planes successfully landed: u
+Number of planes successfully landed:
-Number of planes successfully taken-off: t
+Number of planes successfully taken-off:
-Number of planes redirected before landing: h
+Number of planes redirected before landing:
-Number of planes cancelled from take-off: i
+Number of planes cancelled from take-off:
-Number of planes still in landing queue: g
+Number of planes still in landing queue:
-Number of planes still in take-off queue: o
+Number of planes still in take-off queue: